achaiah/docker-rdiff-backup/README.md

 # docker-rdiff-backup
+    - Latest version: rdiff-backup 2.0.0
+    - Note that 2.0.0 is not compatible with previous server versions so must update both client and server side at the same time.

 Docker container with ssh and rdiff-backup to use as a backup solution.
 I use it to back up a remote host to a local NAS (but you can do remote-to-remote or local-to-remote as well, just need rdiff-backup on each side).

 Mount your volumes from host into this container.
 I suggest something simple like `/bckp/dir1`, `/bckp/dir2/dir2_subdir` etc. You may also need to expose a port that is different than 22 (e.g. if you're running through a reverse proxy).
 In that case, you will want to specify a `remote-schema` for your rdiff-backup like so: